 The submission is a prior notification of the applicant's intent to change the use of the agricultural building to one residential dwelling (Class C3).
-The starting premise for Class Q is that permitted_development right grants planning permission, subject to the local planning authority assessing_the proposed development in respect of transport, highways, and noise impacts of the_development, and also the flooding and contamination risks on the site, and whether the location_or siting of the building makes it otherwise impractical or undesirable for the building to change_from agricultural use to a dwelling house.
-It is also necessary to assess whether prior approval_would be required regarding the design or external appearance of the building.
+The starting premise for Class Q is that permitted development right grants planning permission, subject to the local planning authority assessing the proposed development in respect of transport, highways, and noise impacts of the development, and also the flooding and contamination risks on the site, and whether the location or siting of the building makes it otherwise impractical or undesirable for the building to change from agricultural use to a dwelling house.
+It is also necessary to assess whether prior approval would be required regarding the design or external appearance of the building.

-The supporting evidence indicates the intention is to address matters under Class Q (a) and Q(b) and the development would mainly involve insertion of door and window openings.
-The proposal would not result in the external dimensions of the building extending beyond that of the existing.
-The extent of curtilage proposed for the dwelling would be in accordance with the definition of 'curtilage' set out in Class Q3 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
-The existing vehicle access to the site is to be utilised and is considered suitable to serve the proposed development.
-There is sufficient room on site to accommodate two off street parking spaces and for vehicles to manoeuvre within the site.
+The supporting evidence indicates the intention is to address matters under Class Q (a) and Q(b) and the development would mainly involve the replacement of the existing roof, insulating the external walls of the building in accordance with the most recent guidance; and insertion of door and window openings to ensure the building is suitable for its residential purpose.
+The submission indicates this would be within the most recent guidance for Class Q development.

+The submitted red line boundary includes a curtilage for the dwelling in accordance with the definition of 'curtilage' set out at Paragraph X of Part 3 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
+The existing vehicle access to the site from Staplehurst Road is to be utilised and is considered suitable to serve the proposed development.
+There is sufficient room on site to accommodate parking off the public highway and for vehicles to manoeuvre within the site.